ACM-Class-2016/probability-theory-lecture-notes/Lecture Notes/13/lecture-notes13.md

 According to the limited pages, we can only roughly talk about this beautiful theorem epescially the concept **Filtration**, which is an essential part of the theorem.

-If you feel buried by the formula in this part you can choose skip it and only focus on our **conclusion** because the proof is somehow far-fetched from our topic.
+If you feel buried by the formula in this part you can choose skip it and only focus on our **Conclusion** because the proof is somehow far-fetched from our topic.

 ####Definition